Sagnik-Chowdhury/Federated-Learning-1/README.md

 # Federated Learning: Privacy Attacks & Modality‑Aware Robust Aggregation

 This branch contains my individual research on **security vulnerabilities and robust aggregation strategies** in Federated Learning.
 The work is divided into two major thrusts:

 1. **Model Inversion Attacks** – demonstrating that shared model weights leak private client data.
 2. **Defensive Aggregation** – implementing and stress‑testing five algorithms against noise, data skew, and poisoning, with a focus on how **data modality** (dense images vs scattered tabular features) affects resilience.

 All experiments are fully reproducible.
-Each notebook contains the complete pipeline: data loading, client partitioning, federated rounds, aggregation, and evaluation.
+Each notebook below contains the complete pipeline: data loading, client partitioning, federated rounds, aggregation, and evaluation.

 ---